How to Plan for Vacation: 7 Ways to Pack More Relaxing Travel into Your Over-Scheduled Life

 Be Prepared

-Be ready.
-If it takes hours to get ready to go on a spontaneous trip, the opportunity evaporates, but if you’re packed, you can seize the moment.
-Always have a travel bag packed, prepared for at least a three-day weekend, like the concept of an emergency bug-out bag.
+Plan a list of vacations, with activities and restaurants to take advantage of spur-of-the-moment opportunities.
+Be ready for last minute plans.
+It doesn’t need to be a long trip.
+If it takes hours to prepare for a spontaneous trip, the opportunity evaporates, but if you’re packed, you can seize the moment.
+Always have a travel bag packed, prepared for at least a three-day weekend, like an emergency bug-out bag.
 Have the bag always at the ready, in case there’s some emergency fun required.

 Kits